 Essayist, journalist, screenwriter and movie director Nora Ephron passed away yesterday at the age of 71 (New York Times obituary).
-I’m writing about her here, only the second time I have done so in nearly 10 years of writing on Just Hungry, because in many ways she influenced what I do now.
+I'm writing about her here, only the second time I have written a tribute to someone who's passed away in nearly 10 years of Just Hungry, because in many ways she influenced what I do now.

 You may know Ms. Ephron mostly as a movie director (You've Got Mail, Julie and Julia) and screenwriter (Sleepless in Seattle, When Harry Met Sally),or maybe as a blogger and editor for the Huffington Post.
 But for me, she will always be the funniest and sharpest lady writing about things that women really care about.
 From her early works like Crazy Salad, where she wrote about breast size, to her recent works about how it basically sucks to get old, she always nailed it.
 (Although I almost screamed "NO!" when I read the last line of A Few Words On Breasts when I read it the first time, when I was 17.
 I had the opposite problem from what she did.
 I've always wanted small cute boobs.
 Now that they're almost hanging down to my knees, more than ever.)